 RET has attracted considerable clinical interest because of the range of mutations found in diverse conditions that include Hirschsprung disease and a variety of cancers involving the thyroid gland.
 RET-related cancers with thyroid involvement include sporadic and familial medullary thyroid carcinoma (MTC), multiple endocrine neoplasia 2 (MEN2) syndromes MEN2A and MEN2B, and papillary thyroid carcinoma (PTC)4.

 Species reactivity key:

-Alomone Labs is pleased to offer a highly specific antibody directed against an extracellular epitope located of human Ret.
+Alomone Labs is pleased to offer a highly specific antibody directed against an extracellular epitope of human Ret.
 Anti-Ret (extracellular) Antibody (# ANT-025) can be used in western blot, indirect flow cytometry, immunohistochemistry and immunocytochemistry applications and has been designed to recognize Ret from rat, mouse and human samples.